Walter Hilliard Bidwell: Career

 Bidwell was ordained pastor of the Congregational Church in Medfield, Massachusetts.
 After issues with his voice, he left the pastorate after four years and moved to Philadelphia.

 In 1841, Bidwell became editor of the monthly periodical American National Preacher.
 He ran the magazine for most years until 1867.
 In April 1843, he became proprietor and editor of the New York Evangelist.
 He continued with this publication for 11 years.
 In 1846, he became proprietor of the American Biblical Repository and remained with the publication until 1849.
 From 1848 to 1852, he published a series of seven missionary maps made by his brother reverend O. B. Bidwell.
 He became proprietor of the Eclectic Magazine of Foreign Literature and remained associated with that periodical until 1868.
-He traveled to Europe six times throughout his career, some for his health and some for the Electic Magazine.
+He traveled to Europe six times throughout his career, some for his health and some for the Eclectic Magazine.
 In 1867, he was appointed Special Commissioner of the United States by Secretary of State William H. Seward and traveled to Western Asia and to Greece, Egypt, Palestine, Syria and Turkey.
 In the fall of 1860, he was proprietor and publisher of the American Theological Review and it merged with the Presbyterian Quarterly Review in 1862.
 In 1868, he retired.